folio-org/mod-settings/doc/porting-guide.md

 In due time, we will want to update both of these to use mod-settings.

-## Appendix B. Towards deprecating mod-configuration
+## Appendix C. Towards deprecating mod-configuration

 This document explains _how_ to port a FOLIO module from mod-configuration to mod-settings, but we also need to consider the broader issues of _whether_ and _when_ to do so.